wurmlab/SBC361-programming-in-R/2017/practical1.md

 ```
 Have a look inside the variable reptile_names3.
 We have successfully isolated the genus and species names away from the pesky ID tags, even though the exact format of the tags may vary between different entries.
 Tricks like this can save us a great deal of time - especially when our data set is thousands of lines long.
 In fact, we have only skimmed the surface of what regular expressions can do - I encourage anyone who is interested to take a deeper look.

-#### Q28.
+#### Q3.
 What does the pattern "..x.." mean in a regular expression?

-#### Q29.
+#### Q4.
 What does the pattern "e+" mean in a regular expression?

-#### Q30.
+#### Q5.
 How many reptile names (genus or species) contain a lowercase "o" or an uppercase "E"?
-Hint - you will have to combine your knowledge of regular expressions with your knowledge of logical expressions to answer this one!
+Hint 1 - you will have to combine your knowledge of regular expressions with your knowledge of logical expressions to answer this one!

+Hint 2 - the pattern matching `grepl` will come in useful.
+Check the help  with `?grep`.

-#### Q31.
+#### Q6.
 Add three additional columns to the `reptile_data` table:
 * one containing only the identifier numbers (e.g. 1423 without the “ID”)
 * one column containing only the genus (e.g. Bellatorias)
-* one containing only the species (excluding the subspecies, e.g. tympanum)
+* one containing only the species (excluding the subspecies, e.g. marnieae)

 Hint - try to decompose this task, the solution is not a “one-liner”.
 Make use of the functions you have just learnt and focus on extracting the numbers, genus, and species, rather than the “add new columns” bit.

-#### Hacker Q32.
+#### Hacker Q7.
 Figure out how to “capture” the first letter of the species, and transform it to make it uppercase.
 Do this in a generic manner (that would work on a table of thousands of species).
 Hint - look into the help page of “gsub”, especially the explanation for the “replacement” parameter, as well as the examples at the bottom of the help page.